dotnet/crank/src/Microsoft.Crank.Controller/README.md

   ## Environment

   --[JOB].environmentVariables <key=value>                                 An environment variable key/value pair to assign to the process.
 Can be used multiple times to define multiple values.
-  --[JOB].memoryLimitInBytes <bytes>                                       The amount of memory available for the process.
   --[JOB].options.requiredOperatingSystem <linux|windows|osx>              The operating system the job can only run on.
   --[JOB].options.requiredArchitecture <x64|arm64>                         The architecture the job can only run on.
+  --[JOB].memoryLimitInBytes <bytes>                                       The amount of memory available for the process.
+  --[JOB].cpuSet <cpu-set>                                                 The list of CPUs available for the process, e.g., "0", "0-3", "1,3-4"
+  --[JOB].cpuLimitRatio <number>                                           The amount of CPU available for the process, e.g., "0.5".
+For a 12 cores machines this value would result in 50% out of 1200% total available CPU time.

   ## Debugging